chadrey/rcMDL/README.md

 The template is designed for either 232 or IP using dvDEV.NUMBER.
 If your device does not support both, it is suggested you leave the plumbing in-place anyway.
 Who knows, a 232 device could implement a wrapper for an IP dongle.

+To keep things simple, a single port virtual interface is implemented and uses a concept of **containers**.

+It has been decided to keep power and input select as a standard interface and not implement containers for them.
+The interface is designed so a typical video display driver (VPJ, monitor, tv) will still look like a traditional SNAPI device.

 # Module Documentation Suggestions
 These device-specific items should be documented at the top of the driver's axs file.